 High-Profile Partnerships Fuel Palantir’s Growth

-In addition to the two main bullish reasons discussed above, the company’s success in securing high-profile partnerships has also boosted my sentiment towards the company.
+The third and final reason for my bullish outlook on Palantir’s stock is the company’s success in securing high-profile partnerships.
 Last month, Palantir signed a deal with Microsoft (MSFT) to expand their collaboration focused on offering cloud computing and AI services to defense and intelligence agencies in the U.S. The two companies will create an integrated solution combining Microsoft’s Azure Cloud and OpenAI solutions with Palantir’s Gotham, Foundry, Apollo, and AIP.

 Palantir also secured a $33 million contract with the Pentagon in June, strengthening the company’s relationship with the U.S. government.
 Securing government contracts improves Palantir’s finances and reputation as an enterprise AI solutions provider, paving the way for strong commercial customer growth.
 In the second quarter, Palantir added 126 new commercial customers, marking year-over-year growth of more than 40%.